AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Chaikin Oscillator
 ### Description
-The Chaikin Oscillator is a volume indicator that shows if new highs are accompanied by new volumes.
-The Chaikin Oscillator is a simple MACD applied to the accumulation/distribution line.
-What is calculated is the difference between a 3-day exponential moving average and a 10-day exponential smoothed average for the accumulation/distribution line.
+The Chaikin Oscillator is a volume indicator that lets the trader know whether new highs are also accompanied by new volumes.
+This oscillator is a simple MACD that is applied to the accumulation/distribution line.
+Hereby, the difference between a 3-day exponential moving average and a 10-day exponential smoothed average for the accumulation/distribution line is calculated.

 ### Interpretation
 The interpretation of the Chaikin Oscillator is similar to the principle of the accumulation/distribution.
 All an oscillator does is show the changes in liquidity for the instrument.